 03 EXPERIMENTAL DESIGN: As you run integrations and deployments, you see what happens!
 Most teams move from continuous integration (deploy-ready system that’s not actually in front of customers) to continuous deployment.

 04 EXPERIMENTATION: In retrospectives, it’s important to look at the tests suite and ask what would have made the most sense and how the current processes were or weren’t facilitating that.

 05: PIVOT OR PERSEVERE: It takes work, but teams get there all the time- and research shows they end up both releasing more often and encounter fewer production bugs, believe it or not!

-How does HDD work with Design Thinking, Lean, etc.?
+How does HDD relate to agile, Design Thinking, Lean Startup, etc.?